godotengine/godot-docs/classes/class_audiostreamplayer3d.rst

 | *Getter*  | get_max_db()      |
 +-----------+-------------------+

-Sets the absolute maximum of the soundlevel, in dB.
+Sets the absolute maximum of the soundlevel, in decibels.

 ----